 While studying in the U.S., international students must maintain student status by taking a full course of study and attending all classes.
 No more than one online course can be counted toward a full-time course load per term.
 Active attendance in the online course is required to maintain status.
 Additionally, F-1 students must physically attend their other courses to maintain status as well.
-More information can be found on the International Students page of the CBTS website, or by contacting the International Student Officer.
+More information can be found on the Study in the States webpage, the International Students page of the CBTS website, or by contacting the International Student Officer.